operations specialist navy

 Like all other enlisted personnel (in all branches), the Navy bases a sailor’s pay on their rank and length of service.

-Navy Operations Specialists may also qualify for other forms of compensation including basic allowance for housing (BAH), base allowance for subsistence (BAS), and billet pay (sea pay, flight pay, submarine pay, hazardous duty pay, etc.) if eligible.
+A Navy OS may also qualify for other forms of compensation including Basic Allowance for Housing (BAH), Basic Allowance for Subsistence (BAS), and billet pay (sea pay, flight pay, submarine pay, hazardous duty pay, etc.) if eligible.

 Related Article: Navy Ranks And Pay For 2019